When it comes down to it, MSPs have one goal when writing a proposal: to win business.

 4. Be Clear, Concise, and Persuasive

 Say what you mean and mean what you say.
-Instead of trying to include too much information, much of which may be irrelevant to the prospective client, keep it simple.
+Instead of trying to include too much irrelevant information, keep it simple.

 Adam Bielanski